adfinis/adsy-trainings/openshift-workshop/9001_basics/modul_basics_9001_01_slides.md

-% Kubernetes Basics
+% OpenShift Basics
-% Lukas Grossar
+% Lukas Grossar & Cyrill von Wattenwyl

 # What is OpenShift?